tulilirockz/libbfi/README.md

 # LibBFI

-A library for interpreting and parsing Brainfuck code.
+A library for interpreting and parsing Brainfuck code inspired by [libbf](https://docs.rs/libbf/0.1.3/libbf/)

 Includes support for regular Brainfuck and optinally any [trivial-implementation](https://esolangs.org/wiki/Trivial_brainfuck_substitution) (TODO)
 Since any program interpreted by this library gets translated to tokens, translating one program to another shouldn't be an issue.
 Brainfuck -> Ook, Ook -> Blub, Blub -> Brainfuck, for example.
 And you can also run them interchangeably, by adding tokens in any of their states.